 The plot elements depend on the type of story you’re telling, and we’ve covered many of them already.
 Plot points, climaxes, raising, and falling action are all elements of different plots.
 Let’s cover a few essential factors that are common to most plot structures.

-Action & confrontation- most of the time spent in any story will show a character trying to overcome some conflict in their life.
-Usually, they try small actions at first; then, as they continue to fail, they will gradually become more drastic.
+A majority of the time spent in any story will show a character trying to overcome some conflict in their life.
+Usually, they try small actions at first; then, as they continue to fail, action will gradually become more drastic.
 These actions lead to an escalation of the stakes of the story.

 Ok, there are about twenty-five hundred words on plot.
 We’ve discussed what plot is, the different types of plot, what makes a story different from a plot, and plot elements.
-I’d love to continue, but my eyeballs are bleeding.
+I’d love to continue, but I, literally, have nothing left to say.
 So, if you have any questions about plot, please drop them in the comments.
-Seriously, I’m beginning to feel like I’m talking to myself on this blog.
+I’ll answer them.
+Promise.

 If you want to read more about plot, here is an outstanding book, Story Genius, that taught me plenty!